LAST REVIEWED Jun 11 2020 11 MIN READ

 Seek robust services and features that go beyond the basics to meet your needs.
 Take the time to talk to your provider on how they plan to comply with legal requirements, such as filing Form 5500, and your personal ones, such as adding a Roth 403(b) option to allow your employees to make after-tax contributions.

 The bottom line is that setting up a savvy business strategy.
 A retirement savings plan is among the most wanted employee perks and a powerful tool to attract (and retain!) talent.

-Are you interested in setting up or need a second look at the 403(b) plan for your non-profit organization?
+Want to set up a 403(b) plan for your non-profit organization?

 Human Interest has helped several eligible small businesses to set up, implement, and maintain a 403(b).
 We’ll take care of creating participant accounts, processing contributions every pay period and syncing them with your payroll provider, and ensuring that all compliance testing and paperwork is completely taken care of.